rstacruz/modern-development/git/hotfix.md

 ## Merging hotfixes

 Pull requests are made for hotfixes too, just like feature branches.
-Ideally, a colleague will have to review and merge your pull request.
+A colleague will have to review and merge your pull request, ideally.

 The `master` branch will be updated once a pull request is merged in.
-This shuold trigger your automated deployment process and deploy the hotfix to production servers.
+This should trigger your automated deployment process and deploy the hotfix to production servers.

 ## Syncing the develop branch